 Another popular software has been found to be infringing the App Store’s regulations and will be withdrawn from the App Store.
 Unlike the Epic Games case, when the developer attempted to avoid paying the App Store charge, this case involves a DOS emulator, which emulates the old DOS operating system so you can play incredibly old games on your iPhone.

 Since 2014, iDOS 2 has been available on the App Store, and it emulates the DOS operating system on iOS, allowing you to play old games and run DOS programs on your iPhone.
 The program also works with a PC keyboard, gamepad, and mouse, all of which are controlled over Bluetooth.

-The app’s developer, Chaoji Li, stated in a blog post that the software may be pulled from the App Store soon.
+The app’s developer, Chaoji Li, stated in a blog post that the software might soon be pulled from the App Store.
 Before the app is withdrawn, the developer has 14 days to submit an update that complies with the standards.
-The software appears to violate Guideline 2.5.2, which prohibits the installation and execution of executable code on the iPhone.
+The software appears to violate Guideline 2.5.2, which prohibits installing and executing executable code on the iPhone.

 Apple’s Review Team got the following letter: “Your app, in particular, runs iDOS package and picture files and supports iTunes File Sharing and Files for importing games.
 Using executable code, you can add or update features or functionality to your app, as well as obtain material without having to pay for it.”